tbpavlovmedia/pavlov-felix-container/README.md

 This project is a docker container to help get moving quickly running and OSGi system using Apache Felix.

-It starts on a ubunutu 14.04 lts image, adds Oracle Java 8, and then sets up Felix with a number of common bundles that are used by Pavlov Media.
+It starts on a ubunutu 16.04 lts image, adds OpenJDK Java 8, and then sets up Felix with a number of common bundles that are used by Pavlov Media.

 It also sets up a number of things that you can use to make it convient to run with Docker.